hanabi/hanabi.github.io/other-conventions/BGA.md

 Besides the problems with the user interface, there is another big disadvantage with BGA: no reviewing.

 Since there are so many players on the site, a general culture has emerged where once a game is over, players will typically just jump into the next game with the next player.
 Of course, this doesn't always occur, and there may be some lively post-game discussions from time to time.
 But this is the exception rather than the norm.
 In a way, it makes sense: why bother giving other players tips or have a discussion after the end of the game when you may not ever play with that player again?
-It's just more practical to move on.
+It is just more practical to move on.

 Of course, this problem is compounded by the terrible replay system.
 Even if players wanted to go over the replay of a game to analyze certain key moments, the replay system is just not condusive to this task.
 Often times, you need to stare at the exact turn for a while in order to come up with the best move.
 And to do that with the clunky replay system involves refreshing the page over and over.